reciprocalreviews/reciprocalapp/DESIGN.md

 # Goal

 The overarching and foundational goal of RR is to 1) ensure that there is sufficient reviewing labor for all publications submitted for peer review in academia, and 2) enhance the ability of editors to find qualified reviewers and secure high quality, on-time reviews.

 There are two types of functionality that we hope will achieve this goal:

 1. Streamlining volunteering for reviewing for publication sources, and making visible reviewer availability to editors
-2. Enabling the creation of **currency** to represent labor, and compensate people with it for their labor, and charge it when they create labor
+2. Enabling the creation of **currency** to represent labor, and compensate people with it for their reviewing labor, and charge it when they create reviewing labor

 Our design hypothesis is that these two core functionalities will result in several value propositions:

-1. A better (but likely imperfect) availability of peer review labor
+1. Easier discovery of reviewers and their availability
-2. A better ability to incentivize reviewing availability and excellence by withholding tokens from reviewers who do not meet community standards of critique, and
+2. Improved reviewing availability and review quality by withholding tokens necessary for publishing when reviews do not meet community standards of critique, and
 3. A partial mitigation publish-or-perish obession with quantity of publications by placing a labor cost on peer review.

 We're designing and building RR in order to test this hypothesis, with the hopes that it is supported, and academia adopts it as a way to sustain peer review long term.